benhatsor/devtools-autosave/README.md

 # DevTools Autosave

 Never lose any changes you make through DevTools to styles, HTML, or other page resources on reload.
-No more tears (tm).

 <img width="485" alt="Screenshot 2025-01-07 at 3 39 26 AM" src="https://github.com/user-attachments/assets/030be62e-9f8c-41e2-a2f9-3dbc59edb451" />